Nursing in the United Kingdom

 Nursing in the United Kingdom is the profession of registered nurses and nursing associates in the primary and secondary care of patients.
-It has evolved from assisting physicians to encompass a variety of professional roles.
+It has evolved from assisting doctors to encompass a variety of professional roles.
 More than 780,000 registered nurses practise in the UK, working in settings such as hospitals, health centres, nursing homes, hospices, communities, military, prisons, and academia.
 Many are employed by the National Health Service (NHS).

 Nursing is split into four fields: adults, children, mental health, and learning disability.
 Within these nurses may work within specialties such as medical care or theatres, and may specialise further in areas such as cardiac care.
-Nurses often work in multi-disciplinary teams, but increasingly work independently, and may work in supporting sectors such as education or research.
+Nurses often work in multi-disciplinary teams, but equally work independently, and may work in supporting sectors such as education or research.

 The UK-wide regulator for nursing is the Nursing and Midwifery Council (NMC), and all nurses and nursing associates must be registered to practise.
 Dental Nurses, nursery nurses and veterinary nurses are not regulated by the NMC and follow different training, qualifications and career pathways.

 Registration and regulation

-There are currently two levels of nursing registration in the UK: registered nurses and nursing associates.
-To practise lawfully as a registered nurse, the practitioner must hold a current and valid registration with the Nursing and Midwifery Council.
-The title "registered nurse" can only be granted to those holding such registration; this protected title is laid down in the Nurses, Midwives and Health Visitors Act 1979.
-However, the title "nurse" is not legally protected, so anybody can call themselves a nurse.
-Brent East MP Dawn Butler introduced a bill in Parliament in February 2025 to protect the title of 'nurse'.
+There are two levels of nursing registration in the UK: registered nurses and nursing associates.
+To practise lawfully as a registered nurse or nursing associate, the practitioner must hold a current and valid registration with the Nursing and Midwifery Council (NMC).

-Nursing and Midwifery Council

-The core function of the NMC is to establish and improve standards of nursing and midwifery care to protect the public.
-It achieves this by placing registered nurses on a register, which anyone can search.
-As of March 2024, there were 826,418 registered nurses, midwives and nursing associates on the NMC register.
+The NMC exists to establish and improve standards of nursing and midwifery care to protect the public.
+It achieves this by placing registered nurses and nursing associates on a state register, which anyone can search.
 The powers of the NMC are set out in the Nursing and Midwifery Order 2001.

-Membership of the council comprises 6 lay and 6 registrant members appointed by the Privy Council, including at least one member from each of the four UK countries.
-The registrant members consist of nurses, midwives and nursing associates.
-The lay members currently include people with diplomatic, legal and business backgrounds.
+The NMC's Council is appointed by the Privy Council.